 Localization of Bronchial Carcinoma

-For treatment planning, the localization and spread of lung cancer is very important as it determines the operability.
+For treatment planning, the localization and spread of lung cancer are very important as it determines the operability.

 Abscesses often arise from retention-pneumonia, which are difficult to treat with antibiotics.
 This lung carcinoma is the most common localization.

 Peripheral nodules can disintegrate into tumor caverns, resulting in typical haemoptysis.
 If this cavern collapses, it comes to malignant effusion or empyema.

 A special form is Pancoast-syndrome.
 It is defined by a tumorous outbreak at the lung apex, which grows into the brachial plexus and the vessels.